-In cases where remote management is not possible, consideration should also be given to risk assessing persons who may be accompanying the patient to a face-to-face appointment (eg the parent or carer of a child patient).
-Patient escorts should be from the same household as the patient as far as possible.
+In cases where remote management is not possible, consideration should also be given to risk assessing persons who may be accompanying the patient to a face-to-face appointment (e.g. the parent or carer of a child patient).
+Patient escorts should be from the same household or support bubble as the patient as far as possible.